 Chat with a local specialist who can help organize your trip.

-This 5-day itinerary is the perfect introduction to Bordeaux—hub of the famed wine-growing region in southwest France.
-Known for its stunning architecture (both old and new), this lively UNESCO-listed city will be your base for a series of tours to markets, vineyards, beaches, and beautiful chateaux around the region which you'll explore with the help of friendly English-speaking guides.
+This five-day itinerary is the perfect introduction to Bordeaux—the hub of the famed wine-growing region in southwest France.
+Known for its stunning architecture (both old and new), this lively UNESCO-listed city will be your base for a series of tours to markets, vineyards, beaches, and beautiful chateaux around the region, which you'll explore with the help of friendly English-speaking guides.

 Find some of your new favorite spots with five days in western France.
 Stroll through the streets of Le Marais, ascend the Eiffel Tower, and experience the fabulous wine and food scene in Bordeaux to leave you feeling relaxed and refined.

 Spend a full week savoring the food and wine of France on this itinerary.
 Sit in the sidewalk cafés and stroll the markets of Paris before you catch the train to Bordeaux, where you'll cruise through historic towns and vineyards that date back hundreds of years.

 Nine to 10 days are the most popular trip length for France travelers interested in visiting both Paris and Bordeaux, especially when also including Amboise.
 If you're not interested in Amboise, six to nine days is enough for your Paris and Bordeaux trip.
 Even travelers with limited time can see the highlights in as few as five days.
 Read on for the best itineraries including Paris and Bordeaux and beyond.